Iberia Talento a bordo Team

 Silvia Mas (Sailing)

 With the wind in her sails, that’s how the career of Silvia Mas (Barcelona, 1996) has advanced since she started competing in the Optimist category in 2011 until she, alongside Patricia Cantero, won the gold medal at the 470 World Championship held in Vilamoura (Portugal) in 2021.
-A victory that, together with fellow medallist Nico Rodríguez now, makes her a favourite to win in Paris.
+After that success, she suffered a serious knee injury from which she has already fully recovered.

 Alberto Ginés (Climbing)

 Sports climbing made its debut at the Tokyo Games and Alberto Ginés (Cáceres, 2002) made history by becoming the first to win in this discipline.
-And at the tender age of 18!
-Ratifying his title in Paris will be no easy feat, but his mental strength, acquired from climbing since he was three and reinforced when he had to leave his family at the age of 15 to move to Sant Cugat, will be his main ally.
+At just 18!
+Ratifying his title in Paris will be no easy feat, but his mental strength, acquired since he started climbing when he was three and reinforced when he had to leave his family at the age of 15 to move to Sant Cugat, will be his main ally.

 Irene Sánchez Escribano (Athletics)

-Obstacles are part of the life of Irene Sánchez Escribano (Toledo, 1992), and we don’t just mean the hurdles or water pits she has to overcome every time she competes in 3000 metres steeplechase, but also the injury —a fracture to her left foot— that left her on the threshold of the Tokyo Games.
+Obstacles are part of the life of Irene Sánchez Escribano (Toledo, 1992), and we don’t just mean the ones she has to overcome, in the form of hurdles or water pits every time she competes in the 3000m steeplechase, but also the injury —a fracture to her left foot— that left her at the doors of the Tokyo Games.
 A major blow the athlete hopes to make up for in Paris.

 Ray Zapata (Artistic Gymnastics)

 Born in the Dominican Republic, Ray Zapata (Santo Domingo, 1993) is one of the best gymnasts in the world in the floor exercise discipline.
 The silver medal he won at the Tokyo Games confirms this.
-A medal that wasn’t gold because of a tie breaker rule —the Israeli Dolgopiat achieved the same score: 14.933— that the gymnast didn’t know about until it happened.
-In Paris, Ray is looking for a rematch.
+A silver that wasn’t gold because of a tie breaker rule —the Israeli Dolgopiat achieved the same mark: 14.933—.
+In Paris, this Spanish-Dominican athlete is looking for a rematch.

 Rodrigo Conde (Rowing)